North Tripyramid

 Stream context

-Route water note: Yes - Pine Bend Brook along lower trail provides water for first couple miles; none on upper mountain.
+Route note: Yes - Pine Bend Brook along lower trail provides water for first couple miles; none on upper mountain.

-No Current Core Data
+Cold River No Current Live Data

 USGS Historical